ptmdmusique/rust-ooxml-manipulator/README.md

 The result will be stored in `summary.json`

-3. Analyze customXML
+3. Analyze and update customXML

 Analyze the `item*.xml` files to get the list of custom XML embedded in the Word file.
-The result will be stored in `customXML.json`
+The result will be stored in `customXML.json`.

+We'll also support saving the `customXML` back to the actual xml file

 ## How to run